bahaidev/textbrowser/README.md

     1. Add content language(s) multiple select option to always browse for those in the desired locale(s); utilize "localization-strings"/&lt;code>/languages/&lt;code> in language.json

-    1. Aliases

-        1. Consider using `prefer_alias` for field alias use and optionally show both if not given (e.g., for Bible books with `prefer_alias`, show only the pull-down of books whereas with the Qur'an (where Surah numbers are more commonly used) link a pull-down of Surah names to a textbox allowing numbers)?

-        1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased searches (e.g., "Gen").

-        1. Ensure searching can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).

-        1. Ensure aliases are i18nized

 1. Refactoring/Testing